|

 As we continue this journey of trying to eat more healthy, with the hopes of sharing our thoughts with our neighbors and friends, we are encouraged by how a few changes can have lots of benefits.
 Here's a list of top changes we've made to our diet, in a rough order of importance.

 2. Use whole wheat flour instead of white processed flour.
+(We eat grain products a lot less often in general, and I'm experimenting with nut-based flours.)
 White processed flour is just sugar; it's stripped of the nutritious wheat bran and germ, leaving only the carbohydrate.
 The rise in American diabetes is probably due to the use of white processed flour.
 Many products say "Made With Whole Grains" on packages, but use dark brown colors and deceptive names; they actually have ordinary refined wheat flour as their main ingredient, since they are not required by law to disclose the percentage of whole grains versus refined grains.
 In fact, some processed flour has a harmful plastic called bromine.
 So we try to eat NO white flour products at all: pasta, bread, buns, muffins, croissants, pizza dough, almost all cereals, crackers, and flour tortillas.
 Instead, if we buy things from the store, we buy oatmeal, flax seed cereal, nuts, whole wheat pasta, and Ezekiel bread from Trader Joe’s.
-At Christmas we also bought a small electric mill that grinds whole grains into whole wheat flour.
+At Christmas 2010 we also bought a small electric mill that grinds whole grains into whole wheat flour.
 We started making our own bread and pizza dough, which is delicious.
 Here's a picture of the homemade pizza I've made:

 Here's a picture of the bread we've made, using a Dutch oven:

 These two points alone have completely changed how we eat breakfast.
 No more packaged breakfast food.
-Now, one of my favorite things to cook is fresh whole wheat blueberry pancakes.
 If you buy whole wheat flour from the store, it can be a little grainy when you cook it.
 But if you mix an equal portion of plain yogurt with the flour in a bowl, and leave overnight, it will start to ferment the wheat.
 The wheat will become softer and lighter; and the yogurt will release even more nutrients from the wheat for your body to absorb.
 In the morning, just mix in a little bit of baking soda, 1 – 2 eggs depending on the amount of flour.
 Sometimes I boil and puree a sweet potato and mix that into the pancake batter.
 We use 100% maple syrup.
 Whole wheat pancakes are a lot more filling than the light, empty pancakes made from white flour.

 Here's a picture of fresh blueberry pies that we made with our whole wheat flour and 4 lbs of blueberries we picked from a nearby farm (in July, for $2/lb):